great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_bigquery_datasource.rst

         "bigquery://project-name/bigquery-public-data"

-5. Paste in this connection string when prompted for SQLAlchemy URL and finish out the interactive prompts.
+5. Enter the connection string when prompted, and finish completing the interactive prompts.
 6. Should you need to modify your connection string you can manually edit the ``great_expectations/uncommitted/config_variables.yml`` file.